openstack/kolla-ansible/doc/production-architecture-guide.rst

 A basic Kolla inventory consists of several types of nodes, known in Ansible as ``groups``.

-* Controller - This is the cloud controller node.
-It hosts control services like APIs and databases.
+* Controller - Cloud controller nodes which host control services like APIs and databases.
 This group should have odd number of nodes for quorum.

-* Network - This is the network node.
-It will host Neutron agents along with haproxy / keepalived.
+* Network - Network nodes host Neutron agents along with haproxy / keepalived.
 These nodes will have a floating ip defined in ``kolla_internal_vip_address``.

-* Compute - These are servers for compute services.
+* Compute - Compute nodes for compute services.
 This is where guest VMs live.

-* Storage - Storage servers, for cinder-volume, LVM or ceph-osd.
+* Storage - Storage nodes, for cinder-volume, LVM or ceph-osd.

 Network configuration
 =====================